 Masaoka's has an Artificial Limb for his left arm.
 His son, Ginoza, loses his left arm at the end of the series.

-The Sybil System works by judging the citizens' thoughts and intentions rather than their actions and results.
-When Akane learns of the Sybil System's true form, she chooses not to expose it.
+The Sibyl System works by judging the citizens' thoughts and intentions rather than their actions and results.
+When Akane learns of the Sibyl System's true form, she chooses not to expose it.
 She judges the system by its actions (keeping the populace safe) rather than its inner workings (which are the definition of criminal).
-In other words, by "accepting" the Sybil's existence and choosing not to punish it, she rejects everything the Sybil System stands for.
+In other words, by "accepting" the Sibyl's existence and choosing not to punish it, she rejects everything the Sibyl System stands for.

 Near the end of episode 21 when Masaoka is dying, he tells Ginoza that his "eyes... look just the same as mine did..."
 In episode 22, as Tsunemori and Ginoza are returning from visiting Masaoka's grave, Tsunemori asks Ginoza if his glasses were just for show.
 Ginoza replies, "I don't like how my face looks, especially my eyes.
 But I don't care about that anymore, so it didn't seem to matter."
 Ginoza has come to terms with his and his father's identity.